whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 System.out.println("b = " + b);
 x = a/b;
 ```

 Once the causes for the error have been identified and corrected, the print statements can be removed before
 closing the debugging session.

 Note:If it is necessary to explore the content of objects, rather than of simple variables of primitive data types,
 we can make use of thetoString()method, which provides information on the content of the object.
 We could
 also redefinetoString()so as to simplify the reading of the state of the object during debugging.

-## 10.9 Execution of the program by means of a debugger
+## 10.9 Execution of the Program by Means of a Debugger

 A debugger allows us to: